Vibra-team/rec/README.md

 # REC GNI (Google News Iniciative) project

-This project was developed by Vibra team to a GNI project to help others teams with a  structure from frontend project to show a movie, cut some slices thar movie to share in SocialMedias like Youtube, Facebook, Twitter and another players.
+REC is a project developed by the Vibra team (a company of the Bandeirantes Group) with the support of the Google News Initiative (GNI).
+It is a web system for capturing audio and videos from TV or radio stations.
+After capture, the user can edit the video and distribute the same media on any video platforms or social media.
+Currently, it is integrated with YouTube, Facebook, Twitter and UOL.

-In this repository you can fork all repositories developed to this project that TV Bandeirantes are using nowadays.
+Here you can fork all repositories developed to this project that TV Bandeirantes are using nowadays

 ## Contribute